Yostin Salinas

-Yostin Salinas (born 14 September 1998) is a Costa-Rican professional footballer who plays for New York Red Bulls II on loan from Sporting San José.
+Yostin Salinas (born 14 September 1998) is a Costa Rican professional footballer who plays for Sporting San José.

-Career
+Club career

 Limón

 Born in Limón, Salinas started his football career at local club Limón.
 Salinas was trained in the youth categories of the club, and shortly after he won his promotion to the main squad during the 2015-16 season.
 Under the direction of Horacio Esquivel, Yostin made his debut, at just 16 years old, on 9 August 2015, in matchday 2 against Universidad de Costa Rica, at the Ecological Stadium.
 On that occasion, he entered the match for Alvin Bennett in the 90th minute in a 0-1 victory.
 On 16 August 2015, he started for the first time and saw action for 62 minutes in a scoreless draw against Municipal Liberia.